A Dang Good Clean, For Your Dang Good Place!

 Set your Mind to Effectively Organize the Home.

-Deciding to use a time for your organizing tasks may be advantageous.
+Keeping digital images can sometimes help.
+Or donating those items to others who can make use of them.
+Once they are no longer serving you, it might give discarding them more meaning.
+Deciding to set a time for your organizing tasks may be advantageous.
 If you were to declutter for just 20 minutes every day, in a year you would have decluttered for over 120 hours.
 That’s a lot of hours.
 And you probably wouldn’t even need that long.

 Preparing to Organize the Home.

-Start with assessing your space and storage.
+Start by assessing your space and storage.
 For example, in your kitchen, do you have a pantry?
 What space do you have under the sink or above the fridge?
 Do you have a bottom oven drawer?

-What drawers, cupboards, closets or shelves are there?
+What drawers, cupboards, closets, or shelves are there?
 What vertical space (i.e. walls) do you have or could use?
-Could you make use of over door hooks and shelves?
-Walk around the home listing the rooms and spaces and the possible availability of storage in each.
+Could you make use of over-door hooks and shelves?
+Walk around the home, listing the rooms and spaces and the possible availability of storage in each.

 Gathering Essential Tools and Supplies.